Jana Gana Mana: Regional aspects

-Another controversy is that only those provinces that were under direct British rule, i.e. Punjab, Sindh, Gujarat, Maratha (Bombay Presidency), Dravida (Madras Presidency), Utkal (Orissa) and Bengal (Bengal Presidency), were mentioned.
+Another controversy is that only those provinces that were under direct British rule, i.e. Punjab (Punjab Province), Sindh, Gujarat, Maratha (Bombay Presidency), Dravida (Madras Presidency), Utkala (Orissa) and Bengal (Bengal Presidency), were mentioned.
 None of the princely states – Jammu and Kashmir, Rajputana, Central India Agency, Hyderabad, Mysore or the states in Northeast India (erstwhile Assam), which are now parts of India, were mentioned.
 However, opponents of this proposition claim that Tagore mentioned only the border states of India to include complete India.
 Whether the princely states would form a part of an independent Indian republic was a matter of debate even until Indian independence.

 In 2005, there were calls to delete the word "Sind" (Note: From the Sanskrit term Sindhu.
 Historical romanisation of Sindh, referring to the Sind province of British India.) and substitute it with the word Kashmir.
 The argument was that Sindh was no longer a part of India, having become part of Pakistan as a result of the Partition of 1947.
 Opponents of this proposal hold that the word "Sind" refers to the Indus River (Note: Indus (Sindhu), flows through Ladakh in Northern India.) and Sindhi culture and that Sindhi people are a part of India's cultural fabric.
 The Supreme Court of India declined to change the national anthem and the wording remains unchanged.

 On 17 December 2013, MLA of Assam, Phani Bhushan Choudhury cited an article in The Times of India published on 26 January 1950, stating that originally the word "Kamarup" was included in the song, but was later changed to "Sindhu" and claimed that Kamarup should be re-included.
 To this, the then minister Rockybul Hussain replied that the state government would initiate steps in this regard after a response from the newspaper.
 The debate was further joined by the then minister Ardhendu Dey, mentioning "Sanchayita" (edited by Tagore himself) etc. where he said Kamarup was not mentioned.

 In 2017 the state government of Jharkhand under the Bharatiya Janata Party proposed making the singing of the national anthem compulsory in Madrasas.
 This was met with opposition from a section of Muslim clerics because it allegedly violated the basic principles of the Islamic centres of learning.